Winners Announced for UB's Attman Business Pitch Competition

 Contact: Office of Government and Public Affairs

-Four winners emerged from the 2018 Leonard and Phyllis Attman Competitive Business Prize Competition event on Nov.
-13, each taking home their own "big checks" and their portion of the more than $5,000 in prize money.
-The competition, held in the William H. Thumel Sr. Business Center, home of the University of Baltimore's Center for Entrepreneurship and Innovation, showcases many of the UB community's most talented and driven entrepreneurs.
+Four winners emerged from the Leonard and Phyllis Attman Competitive Business Prize Competition event on Nov.
+19, each taking home their own "big checks" and their portion of the more than $5,000 in prize money.
+The competition, held in the Lucy and Vernon Wright Theater, and sponsored by the University of Baltimore's Center for Entrepreneurship and Innovation, showcases many of the UB community's most talented and driven entrepreneurs.

-As an added highlight this year, Crystal Santiful, B.A.
-'19, owner of Chrystal Tutu Paradise, which offers custom fashion designs for special occasions, earned the $500 "Hustle Award."
-Jason Tagler, founder of Pitch Creator, presented the cash prize—rolls of $20 bills in a glass jar—to Santiful for showing the most improvement during his 4-week presentation coaching program.
+As an added highlight this year, Nikia Madison, B.S.
+'21, founder of Safe Pl8te Grocery, which provides allergen-free foods and snacks and serves as a resource for people who suffer from food allergies, earned the $500 "Hustle Award."
+Jason Tagler, founder of Pitch Creator, presented the cash prize—rolls of $20 bills in a glass jar—to Madison for showing the most improvement during the six-week presentation coaching program.